xymaxim/allisbns/docs/cookbook.rst

    ):
        ...

-Also, the iterable datasets can be lazy cropped to some boundaries.
+Also, the iterable datasets can be lazy cropped to some new bounds.
 For example, let's iterate over the '978' region of all datasets:

 .. code-block:: python

    from allisbns.isbn import get_prefix_bounds

-   # Get the corresponding boundaries
+   # Get the corresponding bounds
    start_isbn, end_isbn = *get_prefix_bounds("978")

    # Create the iterator, fill all datasets to the end ISBN